-- Energy intensity (the amount of energy required per unit of GDP) rose by 2.6% to a new high.
-In comparison, global intensity fell by 2.0%.
+- Energy intensity (the amount of energy required per unit of GDP) declined by 0.4%; the region remains the world’s most energy-intensive.

-- The Middle East made up 44% of all inter-regional crude oil exports and 14% of oil products.
+- The Middle East made up 46% of global crude oil exports and 17% of refined product exports.

 - 73% of Middle East oil exports were shipped to the Asia Pacific region; Europe was the destination for 13% of the region’s oil exports.

 - Natural gas production growth was led by Iran (+6.6%) and Saudi Arabia (+4.4%).